Sujal509/SimpleCI-CDWebApp/README.md

 7. Explore and Modify !

 ### Deploying with Jenkins and Docker
-1. Modify the `Deploy Application` stage according to your server
+1. Modify the `Upload Files` and `Deploy Application` stage according to your server
+2. Modify the Email credentials accordingly (Note :- You need to setup EmailExt first)
-2. Modify the ports in `setup_and_run_docker_container.sh` according to your available ports
+3. Modify the ports in `setup_and_run_docker_container.sh` according to your available ports
-3. Run the pipeline in Jenkins , and watch it Deploy !
+4. Run the pipeline in Jenkins , and watch it Deploy !